desihub/desidatamodel/doc/DESI_TARGET/TARG_DIR/gaiadr2/VERSION/targets/PHASE/RESOLVE/BACKUP/PHASEtargets-BACKUP-hp-HP.rst

 the rest are passed through from the original Gaia files.

-As the BACKUP files are derived solely using Gaia, quantities from the `Legacy Surveys`_ that aren't also in Gaia will be populated with meaningless values.
+As the BACKUP files are derived solely using Gaia, quantities from the `Legacy Surveys`_ that aren't also in Gaia are populated with meaningless values.